tblock/10kGNAD/README.md

 There is a [collection](https://sites.google.com/site/iggsahome/downloads) of sentiment analysis datasets assembled by the Interest Group on German Sentiment Analysis.
 However, to my knowlege, no german topic classification dataset is avaliable to the public.

-Due to grammatical differences between the English and the German language, a classifyer might be effective on a English dataset, but not as effectiv on a German dataset.
+Due to grammatical differences between the English and the German language, a classifier might be effective on a English dataset, but not as effectiv on a German dataset.
 The German language has a higher inflection and long compound words are quite common compared to the English language.
-One would need to evaluate a classifyer on multiple German datasets to get a sense of it's effectivness.
+One would need to evaluate a classifier on multiple German datasets to get a sense of it's effectivness.

 ## The dataset